eminboghos/portfolio/PredictionMarketBots/polymarket-mm/architecture.md

 - Order ID, side, price, and size for each live order
 - Fill history for PnL accounting

-On each cycle, orders whose price has drifted by more than 1 cent are cancelled and resubmitted.
+On each cycle, orders whose price has drifted by more than 1 cent are canceled and resubmitted.
 Orders that haven't been touched in a long time are left in place (not waste any API calls).

 ---